Risk Management and Security

 Our Fundraising Complaints Policy is robust and outlined in full on our website.
 War Child strives to respond to complaints within two working days - and we succeed in 99 per cent of all cases.

-In 2018 we registered 218 complaints related to our fundraising - 121 more than we received in 2017.
-This increase can be attributed to our decision to pilot new public fundraising initiatives - not all of which were successful or well received.
+In 2019 War Child Holland registered 938 complaints related to our fundraising - 720 more than we received in 2018.
+This increase can be attributed to our decision to pilot new public fundraising initiatives among some 100,000 individuals new to our organisation - not all of which were successful or well received.

-We conduct our work in complex and unpredictable circumstances - and this context presents a number of operational risks.
+We conduct our work in complex and unpredictable circumstances - and this context presents a number of operational risks with the potential to have a high-negative impact.
 We frequently work in partnership with local organisations to deliver our programmes - and we have stringent polices and tools in place to ensure partners share our vision and can meet our performance targets.

-Compliance with recognised standards to ensure good conduct and best practice is a vital part of our work - and any deviation can present significant risks.
+Compliance with recognised standards to ensure robust conduct and best practice is a vital part of our work - and any deviation can result in significant risks.
 We have compliance-proof operating procedures in place to reduce these risks - even in remote management and emergency intervention contexts.

 The safety of the children and young people who take part in our programmes is of paramount importance.
 That’s why we’re a member of Keeping Children Safe (KCS) - a global network of organisations striving to ensure children are safeguarded and protected from all forms of abuse.

-We strengthened our efforts to uphold the safety of our programme participants in 2018 with the rollout of a new Child Safeguarding Policy during the first half of the year.
-The policy ensures that War Child staff remain aware of potential child safety concerns and engage in behaviour that prevents abuse.
+We strengthened our efforts to uphold the safety of our programme participants in 2019 by revising our Child Safeguarding Policy within a new Integrity Framework.
+This included the development of mandatory e-learning modules for staff as well as the launch of an online portal to anonymously report and track all Child Safeguarding and Integrity Incidents.
+The framework as a whole ensures that War Child staff remain aware of potential child safety concerns and engage in behaviour that prevents abuse.

 War Child’s reputation is one of our most valuable assets - yet we cannot completely control how the public perceives our organisation.
 What we can do is actively engage in and monitor public debate through open and transparent communication.
 This is reflected in our Statement of Integrity - which you can read at the end of this report.

 News in 2018 concerning abuse and sexual misconduct by NGO workers - particularly the sex scandals uncovered in Haiti during February - deeply affected the humanitarian sector.
-Our response - which saw the rollout of several new staff policies - is outlined in the Our People chapter of this report.
+This low-probability risk comes with a possible high-negative impact.
+Our response - which saw the conceptualisation of our aforementioned Integrity Framework and associated Integrity Portal over the course of 2019 - is outlined in the Our People chapter of this report.